Our Lady Derzhavnaya

 Our Lady Derzhavnaya ("The Sovereign", "The Reigning Icon") is a Russian icon believed to date from the 18th century.
 According to Irina Yazykova, the Reigning Icon, "remains one of the most revered both inside Russia and in Russian emigre circles.
 Copies of the Reigning Icon of the Mother of God can now be found all over the world."
+The icon’s feast day is every 2 March.

 Origins

 The icon was originally venerated in the Ascension Convent, in the Chertolye neighborhood near the Moscow Kremlin.
-In 1812, as Napoleon Bonaparte's Grande Armée approached Moscow during the French invasion of Russia, the icon was taken to the village church in Kolomenskoye for safekeeping and subsequently forgotten until 1917.
+In 1812, as Napoleon Bonaparte's Grande Armée approached Moscow during the French invasion of Russia, the icon was taken to the village church of Kolomenskoye for safekeeping and subsequently forgotten until 1917.